AndrewDales/student_clubs/README.md

 - Version 1.1 - Starting to build the database application

 - Version 1.2 - CLI and GUI interfaces now available

+Start the application by running start_app.py.
+To change from GUI mode to CLI mode change the interface variable in start_app.py to "cli"